 Make sure that each class calls the __init__ of its superclass.

-Use the __mro__ attribute to obtain information about the MRO sequence of classes followed by super() call.
+Use the __mro__ attribute to obtain information about the MRO sequence of classes followed by method calls.

-Employ static type checking code in areas involving multiple inheritance.
+Use static analysis tools supported by type-checking hints.

+Employ type hints to elicit compile-time analysis.

 Use Python’s built-in documentation (such as docstrings) to obtain information about a class’ methods before inheriting from the class provided that the documentation accurately reflects that implemented code.